-There are probably a million (or more) things you would rather be doing instead of negotiating a divorce deal with your ex.
+There are probably a million (or more) things you would rather be doing instead of negotiating spousal support with your ex.
 I get it.
-Especially when it comes to spousal support – such a hot button issue.
+It can be such a hot button issue.
 So, I reached out to industry experts to get the best tips for how to discuss spousal support, to help you start the conversation on the most solid footing possible.

 Temporary vs Permanent Support

 “Some states have formulas which must be used to calculate spousal support (during the divorce proceedings and/or after the divorce is final).
 The calculations will use respective incomes and some living expenses for each of the parties as well as some other factors.
 Rosemary Frank of Rosemary Frank Financial, LLC advises that in most states ‘ability’ to pay support and the ‘need’ of the supported party are very important.
 Other factors which may be considered, according to the state statute if applicable, are: length of the marriage; age and health of each party; other financial resources, including the division of property in the divorce; standard of living established by the parties during the marriage and whether or not one party stayed home to raise children.”